tailscale/tailscale/api.md

 ## Device
 <!-- TODO: description about what devices are -->
+Each Tailscale-connected device has a globally-unique identifier number which we refer as the "deviceID" or sometimes, just "id".
+You can use the deviceID to specify operations on a specific device, like retrieving its subnet routes.

+To find the deviceID of a particular device, you can use the ["GET /devices"](#getdevices) API call and generate a list of devices on your network.
+Find the device you're looking for and get the "id" field.
+This is your deviceID.

 #### `GET /api/v2/device/:deviceid` - lists the details for a device
 Returns the details for the specified device.